How to meditate: A guide for beginners

 But meditation can be intimidating, and many people think that they aren’t cut out for it.
 I want to tell you how to meditate, and why it’s actually very easy for a beginner to get started.

 What is meditation?

 Meditation is training to become more aware of yourself and your surroundings.
 There’s no one way to meditate, and what works well for some people might be less effective for others.

-My passion for sharing the practice comes from the realisation that meditation is a tool for mastering oneself.
+Part of my passion for sharing the practice comes from this realisation—that meditation is a tool for mastering ourselves.
 These days, we tend to know more about cars, fashion and business than we know about what's going on in our own minds.

 Mindfulness is the school that teaches us how to observe our thoughts, feelings and emotions, leading to greater awareness of our internal states and a deeper understanding of ourselves.

 Get a free guide on taking better care of your brain

 Enter your email below to get 10 small habits to build into your everyday routine that are easy as well as weekly braincare tips.

 Meditation is not simply a relaxation tool to help you sleep, but something that trains your attention and keeps you alert and awake.
 It supports you in moving from auto-pilot to hyper-awareness, and from impulsive reactions to considered responsiveness.

 Research has shown that meditation may have the following benefits: